vvo/docs/source/includes/_redirects.md

 An asterisk indicates a **splat** that will match anything that follows

+You can use the splat in your rewrites or redirects like this:

 ```
     /news/*  /blog/:splat
 ```

-You can use the splat in your rewrites or redirects like this -->

 This would redirects paths like `/news/2004/01/10/my-story` to `/blog/2004/01/10/my-story`

 ## Query Params

+You can also use query parameters in your URL matches.
+The following match will redirect a URL like: `/store?id=my-blog-post` to `/blog/my-blog-post` with a `301` redirect:

 ```
 /story id=:id  /blog/:id  301
 ```

-You can also use query parameters in your URL matches.
-The following match will redirect a URL like: `/store?id=my-blog-post` to `/blog/my-blog-post` with a `301` redirect. -->

 Just add separate key/value pairs separated by space to match more than one query parameter.

 ## History Pushstate and Single Page Apps

+If you're developing a single page app and want history pushstate to work so you get clean urls, you'll want to enable this rewrite rule:

 ```
     /*    /index.html   200
 ```
-If you're developing a single page app and want history pushstate to work so you get clean urls, you'll want to enable this rewrite rule -->

 This will effectively serve the index.html instead of giving a 404 no matter what URL the browser requests.

 ## Proxying

+Just like you can rewrite paths like `/*` to `/index.html`, you can also set up rules to let parts of your site proxy to external services.
+Let's say you need to communicate from a Single Page App with an API on https://api.example.com that doesn't support CORS request.
+This rule will let you use `/api/` from your JavaScript client:

 ```
     /api/*  https://api.example.com/:splat  200
 ```
-Just like you can rewrite paths like `/*` to `/index.html`, you can also set up rules to let parts of your site proxy to external services.
-Let's say you need to communicate from a Single Page App with an API on https://api.example.com that doesn't support CORS request.
-This rule will let you use `/api/` from your JavaScript client -->

 Now all requests to `/api/`... will be proxied through to `https://api.example.com` straight from our CDN servers.
 If the API supports standard HTTP caching mechanisms like Etags or Last-Modified headers, the responses will even get cached by CDN nodes.

 ## Note on shadowing

+By default, you can't shadow a URL that actually exists within the site when using a splat or dynamic path segment.
+This means that even if you've setup this rewrite rule:

 ```
     /*   /index.html   200
 ```

-By default, you can't shadow a URL that actually exists within the site when using a splat or dynamic path segment.
-This means that even if you've setup this rewrite rule -->

 The path `/partials/chat.html` would still render the contents of that file, if that file actually exists.
 This tends to be the preferred behavior when setting up rewrite rules for single page apps, etc.

+However, if you're 100% sure that you'll always want to redirect, even when the URL matches a static file, you can append an exclamation mark to the rule:

 ```
     /app/*  /app/index.html  200!
 ```
-However, if you're 100% sure that you'll always want to redirect, even when the URL matches a static file, you can append an exclamation mark to the rule -->

 This will rewrite everything within `/app/*` to `/app/index.html` even if a file matches the URL.